-Jaishankar becomes first career diplomat to be appointed as MEA
+Jaishankar becomes first career diplomat to be appointed as foreign affairs minister

 New Delhi, May 31: Former foreign secretary S Jaishankar was given charge of the External Affairs ministry on Friday, the first career diplomat to handle the key portfolio.